egorzakharov/PerceptualGAN/README.md

 <p align="center"><img width="100%" src="front.jpg" /></p>

-This is a PyTorch implementation of the following paper
+This is a PyTorch implementation of the paper:
 <br/>
 <b>[Image Manipulation with Perceptual Discriminators](https://arxiv.org/abs/1809.01396)</b>
 <br/>